 Vervet Monkey Facts

-- The rather remarkable Vervet Monkey constitutes a species of simian endemic to a specific portion of the Southern Hemisphere.
-The actions of men have also introduced it to numerous other countries.
+- Firstly, the rather remarkable Vervet Monkey constitutes a species of simian endemic to a specific portion of the world.
+However, the actions of mankind also introduced it to numerous other areas.

-- Further, this animal has been noted as possessing numerous human-like personality characteristics.
+- Further, many researchers consider it to possess numerous human-like personality characteristics.
 Unfortunately for it, however, these include anxiety and hypertension.
 As a result, its behavior has been widely studied.

-- The Vervet Monkey generally lives in groups that number between 10-70 individuals.
-However, once males reach sexual maturity, they typically migrate to another group.
+- The remarkable Vervet Monkey generally lives in groups that number between 10-70 individuals.
+However, once males reach sexual maturity, most individuals usually migrate to another group.

 Vervet Monkey Physical Description

-The males reach roughly 12 lb (5.5 kg) in weight.
-Large males sometimes reach as much as 24 in (61 cm) in length.
-The females usually attain a weight of about 9 lb (4.1 kg).
+The males average roughly 12 lb (5.5 kg) in weight.
+Additionally, large males sometimes reach as much as 24 in (61 cm) in length.
+Meanwhile, the females usually attain a weight of about 9 lb (4.1 kg).
 Some females grow to as much as 19.5 in (48 cm) long.

-These lengths naturally include the tail.
+Of course, these measurements of length naturally include the tail.
 Body coloring for both genders primarily stays a light gray.
-Its black face remains surrounded by a fringe of white hair.
+Finally, its black face develops surrounded by a fringe of white hair.

 - Kingdom: Animalia